hjudgesac/UnifiedJoule/prepare_for_activation/prepare_for_activation.md

-TEst Before you can activate Joule there are certain number of pre-requisites that must be met.
+Before you can activate Joule there are certain number of pre-requisites that must be met.
 This section describes those pre-requisites and outlines some details that need to be captured prior to running through the activation steps.

 ## 1. User Personas Required for Joule activation